lizardbeans/sdvx-diy/README.md

 * 9 molex 2.54 4pin wires with male and female connectors
 * 5 molex 2.54 6 pin wires.
 * 1 perfboard
+* 6 M3 bolts (for the encoders)
+* 20 M5 bolts for the body
+* 4 M6 bolts for the main plate
+* 4 magnetic lock

 Skills needed:
 * Wood cutting
 * Soldering
+* Drilling
+* Sanding

 ## Part List / Building Materials

 **Main box**
-Made out of 9mm MDF planks.
-Dimensions included in a CAD file (pending).
+Made out of 5mm MDF planks.
+You have to make the box 3mm narrower on each side to mount the 3mm black acrylic.

 **Side plates**
 Made out of black 3mm acrylic.
 See CAD file.

 **Top plate**
-Made out of laser cut clear 3mm acrylic.
+Made out of laser cut clear 5mm acrylic.
 See CAD file.

 **Other**
-4 pcs.
-3/16x1" bolts and nuts.
+20xM5 bolts, 4xM6 bolts, 4xmagnetic lock

 <hr>